 Here are some answers to things I get asked a lot, and I’ll keep adding to it as people ask me questions.
 Can’t find the answer to your question?
 Feel free to ask it via the contact me form!

-It depends on what you want to learn and what institution you’re at.
-I always recommend starting with a basic statistics course.
-If your department offers an applied stats course, try that one!
-If you end up wanting more stats theory, then you can go over to the statistics department and take one there.
-A lot of departments offer GIS courses– check out listings in Geography, Natural Resources, and Agriculture/ Ag Engineering.
+If you’re a currently enrolled at a university, there are a bunch of options.
+I always recommend starting with a basic statistics course– see if your program offers an applied statistics course.
+For GIS-specific courses, you can look in a wide variety of departments such as Geography, Natural Resources, and Agriculture/ Ag Engineering.
 Sometimes you’ll see applied GIS courses in social sciences, city and regional planning, and meteorology.
 A lot of the GIS content/ computer skills translate across all these disciplines, so don’t worry too much if it seems like the labs are on topics you’re not familiar with.